 How do users search and book hotels on Google?

 How does Google determine rankings in hotel search results?
 How can I improve my ranking?

 Google tries to find the most relevant hotels for every search.
 The rankings of hotel search results are determined by relevance, distance, and prominence.
-There is no way to buy or request a better ranking, but the quality of information about your hotel could affect your ranking.
-Learn how to improve your local ranking on Google.
+There's no way to buy or request a better ranking, but the quality of information about your hotel could affect your ranking.
+Learn how to improve your local ranking on Google

 Where do the photos of my hotel come from?

 Google gathers images of hotels from multiple sources.
-Some of the main places photos can come from include, but are not limited to:
+Some of the main places photos can come from include, but aren't limited to:

 How can I add photos to my hotel listings?